bikcrum/FaceDetectionCrop-Android/README.md

 Bitmap bitmap = faceDetectionCrop.getDetectionGuideLines();
 ```

 #### Step 5.
-Get guidelines showing face regions, frames and area to crop in square form
+See how guideline bitmap looks by loading it in imageview
 ```
-Bitmap bitmap = faceDetectionCrop.getDetectionGuideLines();

-// see how guideline bitmap looks by loading it in imageview imageView.setImageDrawable(new BitmapDrawable(getResources(), bitmap));
+imageView.setImageDrawable(new BitmapDrawable(getResources(), bitmap));
 ```
-#### Step 6: Get cropped bitmap in square form containing face
+#### Step 6: And get cropped bitmap in square form containing face
 ```
 Bitmap bitmap = faceDetectionCrop.getFaceCroppedBitmap();

-// see how cropped image looks by loading it in imageview imageView.setImageDrawable(new BitmapDrawable(getResources(), bitmap));
+// load it in imageview
+imageView.setImageDrawable(new BitmapDrawable(getResources(), bitmap));
 ```